Cyberpunk 2077: Which Edition to Buy?

 Cyberpunk 2077 Standard Edition

 The standard edition is the most basic version of the game.
-For $60 or less you get a copy of the game and some bonuses if you pre-order before the game’s release in September.
+For $59.99, or less, you get a copy of the game and some bonuses if you order before the game’s release in September.

 There aren’t a ton of Cyberpunk 2077 deals out there right now, but you don’t have to spend the full $60 if you pre-order a copy right now.